lukaszkorecki/omega-red/README.md

 - Hiccup-style command API
 - Full Redis protocols support and connection pooling backed by Jedis
 - built-in Component suport (but optional, see section below)
-- automatic key prefixing for shared Redis instances
+- automatic key prefixing for data stored in shared Redis instances
 - transparent serialization/deserialization of Clojure data structures via Transit

 ### Non Goals

 - no support for worker queue or pub/sub abstraction
 - no implementation of Redis commands as functions
-- no locking or other complex operations
+- no locking or other complex operations built on top of Redis

 > [!NOTE]
 > This repo takes over from the original [omega-red](https://github.com/nomnom-insights/nomnom.omega-red) since it received no updates for a long time.